micheel665/Kit/README.md

 OpenKit has all the functions you need for programming with OpenPeripherials Addons, wich is a mod for ComputerCraft.

 # Getting Started
-Download and install the latest version of Kit manually at https://github.com/AxTo/Kit/releases/latest, or use the Pastebin installs.
+Download and install the latest version of Kit manually [here](https://github.com/AxTo/Kit/releases/latest "Download Latest"), or use the Pastebin installs.
 - Pastebin install: `pastebin get 8EmNXzQr install-kit`.
 - OpenKit pastebin install: `pastebin get eqdNPkkb install-openkit`.
 - GuiKit pastebin install: `pastebin get guJxNvsS install-guikit`